Mandela - teacher to his jailmates, "father" to his jailers

 Mandela, who died on December 5 aged 95, was first sent to Robben Island for a brief period in 1962 for minor political offences, then returned two years later for a life sentence after being convicted of sabotage and conspiracy to overthrow the state.

-Aged 46 when he began his term, Mandela was sentenced with other leading members of the African National Congress to years of hard labour, breaking rocks in a limestone quarry.
+Aged 46 when he began his term, Mandela was sentenced with other leading members of the African National Congress to years of hard labor, breaking rocks in a limestone quarry.

 Chained in rows of four, prisoners worked eight to 10 hours a day, five days a week.
 The harsh glare of the sun on the white rocks, combined with the dust, caused permanent damage to Mandela's eyes.